WICG/import-maps/README.md

 which means the same thing.

-With this in place, any attempts to resolve `import:@std/async-local-storage` will fail.
+With this in place, any attempts to resolve the `"@std/async-local-storage" specifier` will fail.
 For example,

 ```js
 import { Storage } from "@std/async-local-storage"; // throws